xd515/Wifind_file/01 Wifind for Public Housing Projects/README.md

-This folder is about how to pull data from database, and shows the process of visualizing the data collected through mobile.
+This folder is about how to pull data from database, and shows the visualization of cleaned data collected through mobile.

 **Log in**